Canon EOS M6

 The Canon EOS M6 is a digital mirrorless interchangeable-lens camera announced by Canon on February 14, 2017, and released in April 2017.
 As with all of the Canon EOS M series cameras, the M6 uses the Canon EF-M lens mount.

-The camera's screen can be articulated upwards, so that a vlogger can see themselves in the screen.
+The camera's screen can be articulated upwards, so that vloggers can see themselves in the screen.
 The camera lacks a built-in viewfinder which makes it considerably cheaper than the M5; an additional viewfinder for ca. 200 euro can be mounted on the camera via the flash shoe.

 For sound, the camera has a 3.5 mm microphone connection, but no headphone port.

 The camera is one of the few EOS cameras which do not support Remote Live View shooting through the Canon EOS Utility software.

 A new model was introduced in September 2019, the Canon EOS M6 Mark II.
 It is significantly larger and features a number of improvements, such as a better autofocus or full Remote Live View shooting.
 It is considered to be the successor of both the M5 and the M6.